Out and About

 The impressive Château de Rochechouart overlooks the Graine and Vayres valleys.
 Rich in architecture, history and geological importance, the chateau is now home to a contemporary art museum.
 The museum has a collection that includes around 300 works by international artists and has regular exhibitions.
 Well worth a visit.
 For more info www.musee-rochechouart.com

-The town of Confolens is situated on the banks of the river Vienne; Confolens is a quaint town with a selection of shops, cafes and restaurants.
+The town of Confolens is situated at the confluence of the rivers Vienne and Goire.
+Confolens is a quaint town with a selection of shops, cafes and restaurants.
 There is a wealth of medieval architecture and the rambling streets are a delight to wander through and offer great examples of timber-framed houses dating back to the fifteenth century.
-Well known for its yearly folk music festival in August that attracts musicians and dancers from around the world a treat for the creative and artistic. www.festivaldeconfolens.com
+Well known for its annual folk music festival in August that attracts musicians and dancers from around the world a treat for the creative and artistic. www.festivaldeconfolens.com

 Les Lacs de Haute Charente